Do You Teach Life Science to

 The Cells Kit will enhance their perceptions of plant and animal cells.
 Students will be able to discuss the difference between eukaryotic cells and prokaryotic bacteria and how both differ from viruses.

 The Genetics Kit pictures green and yellow peas, both round and wrinkled, to use with Punnett squares.
 Red, white and pink flowers show incomplete dominance, and the chromosome pairs can help illustrate mitosis.

 The Food Web/Energy Pyramid Kit helps students see interactions and understand energy flow through ecosystems as they construct the food web and superimpose the trophic levels of the energy pyramid.
-And the Kelp Forest Food Web Desk Kit lets students study the kelp and animals of the Kelp Forest, an extremely important and productive ecosystem.
+And the Kelp Forest Food Web Downloadable Lesson lets students study the kelp and animals of the Kelp Forest, an extremely important and productive ecosystem.